 Overview of Amazon.com's History and Workplace Culture

-Amazon is a Fortune 500 e-commerce company based in Seattle, Wash.
-It has the distinction of being one of the first large companies to sell goods over the Internet.
+Amazon.com is a Fortune 500 e-commerce company based in Seattle, Washington, and has the distinction of being one of the first large companies to sell goods over the internet.
 In 1994, Jeff Bezos founded Amazon, which launched the following year.
 If you're of a particular age, you likely remember that Amazon started out as an online bookstore and then quickly diversified by adding other items, including DVDs, music, video games, electronics, and clothing.

 In 1999, just five years after he started Amazon, Jeff Bezos was named Time magazine's "Person of the Year."
-He received this honor largely because of the company's success in popularizing online shopping.
+He received the honor largely because of the company's success in popularizing online shopping.

-Amazon.com considers itself a completely customer-centric company.
-In fact, it has described itself as "customer-obsessed."
-The company really believes that if it doesn't listen to customers, it will fail.
+Amazon.com considers itself a completely customer-centric company, believing that if it doesn't listen to customers, it will fail.
 Amazon has stated that it wants to take advantage of any opportunity that presents itself to the company during a time of unprecedented technological revolution.

-As of early 2017, Amazon had nearly 269,000 employees worldwide.
+Amazon closed out 2018 with more than 600,000 employees worldwide, according to its website.
 It is known for its technical innovations and boasts that its engineers handle complex challenges in large-scale computing.
 Software development engineers, technical program managers, test engineers and user interface experts work in small teams throughout the company to build an e-commerce platform that's used by customers, sellers, merchants and external developers.

-Technology at Amazon.com is definitely on the cutting edge!
-Some of the technical positions that Amazon.com routinely recruits for include:
+Technology at Amazon.com is definitely on the cutting edge, and some of the technical positions that Amazon.com routinely recruits for include:

 The compensation at Amazon.com is known for being competitive.
-Benefits may change from time to time, but generally, include the following components:
+Benefits vary from position to position, but they generally include:

 - Medical, dental and vision insurance with domestic partner coverage